brandazzle/movement-ontology/PDFs/Sound Studies/_Extract.md

 PDF Page 7 on Sterne (2006) MP3.PDF has 2 Annots.
 PDF Page 8 on Sterne (2006) MP3.PDF has 4 Annots.
 PDF Page 10 on Sterne (2006) MP3.PDF has 5 Annots.
+PDF Page 3 on Preston (2018) Artifact (SEP).pdf has 2 Annots.
 PDF Page 11 on Sterne (2006) MP3.PDF has 2 Annots.
-PDF Page 3 on Preston (2018) Artifact (SEP).pdf has 2 Annots.
 PDF Page 12 on Sterne (2006) MP3.PDF has 5 Annots.
+PDF Page 13 on Sterne (2006) MP3.PDF has 3 Annots.
 PDF Page 5 on Preston (2018) Artifact (SEP).pdf has 2 Annots.
-PDF Page 6 on Eidsheim (2019) Race of Sound introduction.pdf has 1 Annots.
-PDF Page 13 on Sterne (2006) MP3.PDF has 3 Annots.
+PDF Page 14 on Sterne (2006) MP3.PDF has 4 Annots.
 PDF Page 6 on Preston (2018) Artifact (SEP).pdf has 2 Annots.
-PDF Page 14 on Sterne (2006) MP3.PDF has 4 Annots.
 PDF Page 15 on Sterne (2006) MP3.PDF has 1 Annots.
 PDF Page 7 on Preston (2018) Artifact (SEP).pdf has 4 Annots.
-PDF Page 2 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 2 Annots.
 PDF Page 8 on Preston (2018) Artifact (SEP).pdf has 5 Annots.
-PDF Page 3 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 3 Annots.
 PDF Page 9 on Preston (2018) Artifact (SEP).pdf has 4 Annots.
-PDF Page 4 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 2 Annots.
 PDF Page 10 on Preston (2018) Artifact (SEP).pdf has 5 Annots.
 PDF Page 11 on Preston (2018) Artifact (SEP).pdf has 4 Annots.
-PDF Page 14 on Eidsheim (2019) Race of Sound introduction.pdf has 5 Annots.
-PDF Page 5 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 2 Annots.
 PDF Page 12 on Preston (2018) Artifact (SEP).pdf has 3 Annots.
-PDF Page 15 on Eidsheim (2019) Race of Sound introduction.pdf has 4 Annots.
-PDF Page 6 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 2 Annots.
 PDF Page 13 on Preston (2018) Artifact (SEP).pdf has 4 Annots.
-PDF Page 16 on Eidsheim (2019) Race of Sound introduction.pdf has 4 Annots.
-PDF Page 7 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 2 Annots.
 PDF Page 14 on Preston (2018) Artifact (SEP).pdf has 3 Annots.
-PDF Page 17 on Eidsheim (2019) Race of Sound introduction.pdf has 5 Annots.
 PDF Page 15 on Preston (2018) Artifact (SEP).pdf has 3 Annots.
-PDF Page 8 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 2 Annots.
-PDF Page 18 on Eidsheim (2019) Race of Sound introduction.pdf has 5 Annots.
 PDF Page 16 on Preston (2018) Artifact (SEP).pdf has 4 Annots.
-PDF Page 9 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 4 Annots.
 PDF Page 17 on Preston (2018) Artifact (SEP).pdf has 1 Annots.
+PDF Page 18 on Preston (2018) Artifact (SEP).pdf has 2 Annots.
+PDF Page 19 on Preston (2018) Artifact (SEP).pdf has 2 Annots.
+PDF Page 20 on Preston (2018) Artifact (SEP).pdf has 2 Annots.
+PDF Page 1 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 1 Annots.
+PDF Page 6 on Eidsheim (2019) Race of Sound introduction.pdf has 1 Annots.
+PDF Page 2 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 2 Annots.
+PDF Page 3 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 3 Annots.
+PDF Page 14 on Eidsheim (2019) Race of Sound introduction.pdf has 5 Annots.
+PDF Page 15 on Eidsheim (2019) Race of Sound introduction.pdf has 4 Annots.
+PDF Page 4 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 2 Annots.
+PDF Page 16 on Eidsheim (2019) Race of Sound introduction.pdf has 4 Annots.
+PDF Page 5 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 2 Annots.
+PDF Page 17 on Eidsheim (2019) Race of Sound introduction.pdf has 5 Annots.
+PDF Page 18 on Eidsheim (2019) Race of Sound introduction.pdf has 5 Annots.
+PDF Page 6 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 2 Annots.
 PDF Page 19 on Eidsheim (2019) Race of Sound introduction.pdf has 8 Annots.
+PDF Page 7 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 2 Annots.
+PDF Page 20 on Eidsheim (2019) Race of Sound introduction.pdf has 3 Annots.
+PDF Page 8 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 2 Annots.
+PDF Page 21 on Eidsheim (2019) Race of Sound introduction.pdf has 3 Annots.
+PDF Page 9 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 4 Annots.
 PDF Page 10 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 3 Annots.
-PDF Page 18 on Preston (2018) Artifact (SEP).pdf has 2 Annots.
-PDF Page 20 on Eidsheim (2019) Race of Sound introduction.pdf has 3 Annots.
+PDF Page 22 on Eidsheim (2019) Race of Sound introduction.pdf has 6 Annots.
 PDF Page 11 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 1 Annots.
-PDF Page 19 on Preston (2018) Artifact (SEP).pdf has 2 Annots.
+PDF Page 23 on Eidsheim (2019) Race of Sound introduction.pdf has 5 Annots.
 PDF Page 12 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 3 Annots.
-PDF Page 21 on Eidsheim (2019) Race of Sound introduction.pdf has 3 Annots.
-PDF Page 20 on Preston (2018) Artifact (SEP).pdf has 2 Annots.
-PDF Page 22 on Eidsheim (2019) Race of Sound introduction.pdf has 6 Annots.
+PDF Page 24 on Eidsheim (2019) Race of Sound introduction.pdf has 2 Annots.
 PDF Page 14 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 1 Annots.
-PDF Page 23 on Eidsheim (2019) Race of Sound introduction.pdf has 5 Annots.
+PDF Page 25 on Eidsheim (2019) Race of Sound introduction.pdf has 2 Annots.
 PDF Page 15 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 3 Annots.
-PDF Page 24 on Eidsheim (2019) Race of Sound introduction.pdf has 2 Annots.
 PDF Page 16 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 2 Annots.
+PDF Page 26 on Eidsheim (2019) Race of Sound introduction.pdf has 4 Annots.
 PDF Page 17 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 1 Annots.
+PDF Page 27 on Eidsheim (2019) Race of Sound introduction.pdf has 4 Annots.
 PDF Page 18 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 2 Annots.
-PDF Page 25 on Eidsheim (2019) Race of Sound introduction.pdf has 2 Annots.
-PDF Page 19 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 2 Annots.
-PDF Page 21 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 1 Annots.
-PDF Page 26 on Eidsheim (2019) Race of Sound introduction.pdf has 4 Annots.
-PDF Page 22 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 1 Annots.
-PDF Page 27 on Eidsheim (2019) Race of Sound introduction.pdf has 4 Annots.
-PDF Page 23 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 2 Annots.
 PDF Page 28 on Eidsheim (2019) Race of Sound introduction.pdf has 3 Annots.
 PDF Page 29 on Eidsheim (2019) Race of Sound introduction.pdf has 4 Annots.
-PDF Page 25 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 3 Annots.
+PDF Page 19 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 2 Annots.
 PDF Page 30 on Eidsheim (2019) Race of Sound introduction.pdf has 6 Annots.
-PDF Page 26 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 1 Annots.
+PDF Page 21 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 1 Annots.
 PDF Page 31 on Eidsheim (2019) Race of Sound introduction.pdf has 4 Annots.
-PDF Page 27 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 3 Annots.
+PDF Page 22 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 1 Annots.
 PDF Page 32 on Eidsheim (2019) Race of Sound introduction.pdf has 1 Annots.
-PDF Page 28 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 2 Annots.
+PDF Page 23 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 2 Annots.
 PDF Page 33 on Eidsheim (2019) Race of Sound introduction.pdf has 6 Annots.
-PDF Page 29 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 4 Annots.
 PDF Page 34 on Eidsheim (2019) Race of Sound introduction.pdf has 3 Annots.
-PDF Page 30 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 1 Annots.
+PDF Page 25 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 3 Annots.
 PDF Page 35 on Eidsheim (2019) Race of Sound introduction.pdf has 4 Annots.
+PDF Page 26 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 1 Annots.
 PDF Page 36 on Eidsheim (2019) Race of Sound introduction.pdf has 4 Annots.
+PDF Page 27 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 3 Annots.
 PDF Page 37 on Eidsheim (2019) Race of Sound introduction.pdf has 4 Annots.
+PDF Page 28 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 2 Annots.
+PDF Page 29 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 4 Annots.
 PDF Page 38 on Eidsheim (2019) Race of Sound introduction.pdf has 3 Annots.
+PDF Page 30 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 1 Annots.
 PDF Page 39 on Eidsheim (2019) Race of Sound introduction.pdf has 5 Annots.
 PDF Page 40 on Eidsheim (2019) Race of Sound introduction.pdf has 3 Annots.
 PDF Page 41 on Eidsheim (2019) Race of Sound introduction.pdf has 5 Annots.